 Per Estimating daily consumption of broccoli sprout compounds, my twice-a-day consumption of a total 131 grams microwaved broccoli sprouts represents a worst-case 52 mg sulforaphane daily intake.
-This is ≈ 3 µmol / kg, the graphic’s second-largest sulforaphane amount cluster.
+This is ≈ 3 µmol / kg per day, the graphic’s second-largest sulforaphane amount cluster.
+Half that per serving.

-Only 9 of the 114 rodent studies were in an allometric range that was both:
+Only 8% of the rodent studies were in a sulforaphane range that was both:

-- Clinically relevant to humans as a lower boundary; and
+- Clinically relevant to humans as a lower boundary (1.43 µmol / kg); and

-- Tolerable to humans as an upper boundary.
+- Tolerable to humans as an upper boundary (4 µmol / kg).

 The main purpose of animal studies is to help humans.
 Which researchers conducted sulforaphane studies that could actually help humans?